Main Page Content

 Color Choices & Backgrounds

-- It’s important to maintain a good contrast between the background color and the text color.
-Consider using a light color background and dark text.
+- Maintain good contrast between the background color and the text color.

-- The colors that you see on your computer monitor will not reproduce exactly on a printed poster, as monitor color settings vary.
+- Colors on your computer monitor will not reproduce exactly on a printed poster, as monitor color settings vary.
 You can expect that there will be a color shift of 2 or 3 shades.